Killaship/Codename-Spectrum/README.md

+# Check YAOS for a version that has a fancier error screen, and might be updated more by me.
+YAOS is supposed to basically be a rewrite.
+I don't like how I hardly had anything useful in this OS's kernel.
+YAOS is less about placing functionality and UI in the kernel, and more about trying to do kernel things in the kernel.
+However, YAOS, as of writing, is no longer updated on Github, and neither is this, because Github is mandating 2FA in 2023, and I don't have a phone.

+Differences between YAOS and Spectrum (and Proton) YAOS is more about kernel stuff like memory management Spectrum is a kernel shell
+Proton is a 16 bit kernel shell that relies on BIOS interrupts.
 # Codename Spectrum
 An open-source operating system that I'm making as a side project.
 This isn't meant for real hardware.